hipe-eval/HIPE-scorer/README.md

-# CLEF-HIPE-2020-scorer (EL parsing update)
+# HIPE-scorer

-CLEF-HIPE-2020-scorer is a python module for evaluating Named Entity Recognition and Classification (NER) models and Entity Linking (EL) as defined in the [CLEF-HIPE-2020 Shared Task](https://impresso.github.io/CLEF-HIPE-2020//).
+The HIPE-scorer is a python module for evaluating Named Entity Recognition and Classification (NER) models and Entity Linking (EL) as defined in the [CLEF-HIPE-2020](https://impresso.github.io/CLEF-HIPE-2020//) and [HIPE-2022](https://hipe-eval.github.io/HIPE-2022/) Shared Tasks.
 The format of the data is similar to [CoNLL-U](https://universaldependencies.org/format.html), yet tokens may have more than one named entity annotations.
-Different annotations are recorded in different columns, which are evaluated separately (for more detail on the input format, refer to the [HIPE participation guidelines](https://zenodo.org/record/3604238)).
+Different annotations are recorded in different columns, which are evaluated separately.
+For more detail on the input format, refer to the [CLEF-HIPE-2020](https://zenodo.org/record/3604238) and the [HIPE-2022](https://zenodo.org/record/6045662) participation guidelines.

 The NERC evaluation goes beyond a token-based schema and considers entities as the unit of reference.
 An entity is defined as being of a particular type and having a span with a token onset and an offset.
 Following this definition, various NERC system outcomes may exist regarding correct entity types and boundaries when comparing the system response to the gold standard.
-The task of named entity evaluation is described in detail in a [blog post](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) by [David Batista](https://github.com/davidsbatista).
-Our scorer builds on the code in the [original repository](https://github.com/davidsbatista/NER-Evaluation), which accompanied the blog post.

-## EL parsing update

-After exploring the tool I noticed that parsing EL links based on consecutive lines was creating some issues in the evaluation, specially when multiple consecutive entities were assigned a NIL.
-See this [Github issue](https://github.com/impresso/CLEF-HIPE-2020-scorer/issues/13).
-Thus, I decided to update the scorer to use boundaries defined by the NER annotation found in the gold standard and in the predicted file.

-The description of the tool continues to be the same, except for the EL part, which has been modified.
-The old portions of text are strikedthrough.

 ### Metrics